Glazed Gingerbread Cake Recipe

 - Preheat oven to 350°.
 Grease and flour a 10-in. fluted tube pan.
 Place raisins in a small bowl; add boiling water to cover and let stand 5 minutes.
 Drain.

 - Transfer to prepared pan.
-Bake 50-60 minutes or until toothpick inserted in center comes out clean.
+Bake 40-50 minutes or until a toothpick inserted in center comes out with moist crumbs (do not overbake).
 Cool 10 minutes before removing from pan to a wire rack to cool completely.

 - In a small bowl, mix glaze ingredients until smooth.
 Pour over cake.
 Yield: 12 servings.